appff/NightShift/README.md

 **Q: How does parallel execution work?**
 A: Set `parallel: true` in your mission.
 Night Shift spawns multiple Hassan workers in isolated workspaces to execute independent tasks simultaneously.

+**Q: How does Night Shift ensure code quality (Quality Gates)?**
+A: Night Shift implements a multi-stage validation process.
+A **Confidence Check** assesses task feasibility before execution, and a **Self-Check Protocol** (with persona-aware validation) rigorously verifies completion *after* execution, ensuring tasks are done correctly and completely.

 ---

 ## 🔧 Troubleshooting